-Thank you for catching this.
+Response: Thank you for catching this.
 We made the appropriate changes to the figures/caption.
 Regarding text lines 229-234 and their correlation with Fig. 2c.
 Using just a quick calculation, continuous maize at 100 kg/ha N (below the breakpoint) would leach 8 kg N, rotated maize at 100 kg/ha would leach 10 kg/ha.
 And in the text, it is stated that more No3-N was leached from rotated plots.
 Those text lines would match if blue was rotated (but your figure description states orange).

-You are correct that below the breakpoint, leaching is occurring at a higher rate from the rotation than from the continuous maize.
+Response: You are correct that below the breakpoint, leaching is occurring at a higher rate from the rotation than from the continuous maize.
 We clarified/reorganized that paragraph to make sure that was clear to the reader.
 Thank you.

 The parameters defining the slope below and above the breakpoint as well as the breakpoint itself differed significantly with system.
 Site location and year, however, did not have a significant influence on these parameters.
-Below the breakpoint, continuous maize lost 0.08 kg NO3-N per kg N applied while the maize-soybean rotation lost 0.1 kg NO3-N. There was then a breakpoint at the fertilizer N rate 129 kg N/ha (SE: 0.6) for continuous maize and at 116 kg N/ha (SE: 1.9) for the maize-soybean rotation at which the rate of leaching changed.
-Above the breakpoint, continuous maize lost an average of 0.6 kg NO3-N per kg N applied (95% CI: 0.54-0.63), but the maize-soybean rotation only lost 0.4 kg NO3-N per kg N applied (95% CI: 0.37-0.43).
+Below the breakpoint, continuous maize lost an estimated 0.08 kg NO3-N per kg N applied while the maize-soybean rotation lost 0.1 kg NO3-N. There was then a breakpoint at the fertilizer N rate 129 kg N/ha (SE: 0.6) for continuous maize and at 116 kg N/ha (SE: 1.9) for the maize-soybean rotation at which the rate of leaching changed.
+Above the breakpoint, continuous maize lost an estimated 0.6 kg NO3-N per kg N applied (95% CI: 0.54-0.63), but the maize-soybean rotation only lost 0.4 kg NO3-N per kg N applied (95% CI: 0.37-0.43).
 Also, Fig 2c, Above the breakpoint, for example, at 200 kg N/ha, your text implies that continuous would be at 120 kg/ha leached, and rotated would be at 80 kg N/ha leached.
 At 300 kg N/ha applied, continuous maize would leach 180 kg N/ha, rotated 120 kg N/ha.
 Are you sure your trendlines are correct?
 At 200 and 300 kg/ha they show still almost the same amount of leaching, which doesn’t compute.
 Perhaps your model is extrapolating too much and should be more limited to the experimental values (fertilizer applied) used?
 And perhaps, limit Figure 2b and 2c X axes, too.

-We have made changes in the text that will clarify this for readers and (see comment above) make the figure easier to interpret.
+Response: We have made changes in the text that will clarify this for readers and (see comment above) make the figure easier to interpret.
 In your calculation, you assumed from what we said in the text that the rate of N leaching was the same below and above the breakpoint when in fact the rate of N leaching (slope) is actually different below and above the breakpoint.
 We hope that our additions clarify our findings and make it easier for our readers to interpret.
 While simulating up to 300kg N/ha is an extrapolation, APSIM has been found to be capable of accurately conducting such simulations and our statistical model was found to be robust.
 Could you possibly add a column with range of N fertilizer values used in the different states at least to Figure 1?

-Absolutely.
+Response: Absolutely.
 We added in the range of the average N rate applied over 35 years (1984-2018) in each state.
 If the average AONR for continuous maize was 111 kg N/ha, and rotated at 70 kg N/ha (lines 211-212), how could a ‘leaching breakpoint’ of only 46 kg N/ha (line 239) be 66% above 70kg/ha?
 Similarly, how can 17 kg N/ha be 16 % above 111?
 Please clarify.

-We clarified our text:
+Response: We clarified our text: